google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 1. Open your page
 2. Open the inspector
-3. Goto 'emulation'
+3. Go to 'Emulation'
-4. Pick your device and refresh the page.
+4. Pick your device and refresh the page

-By using the Mobile inspector throughout your project you can quickly see how this will look across many different device classes.
+By using the mobile inspector throughout your project you can quickly see how this will look across many different device classes.

-If you have real device even better, you can hook up the Chrome Devtools to ensure that you are always testing how it works in the real world.
+If you have real device even better, you can hook up the Chrome DevTools to ensure that you are always testing how it works for your users.

 [TODO: Add link to setting up remote devtools.]